wasmerio/old-docs.wasmer.io/integrations/js/wasi/browser/examples/handling-io.md

       );

   // When the user cancels, throw an error to get out of the standard input read loop
-  // From the guest WASM modules (quickjs) if (responseStdin === null) {
+  // From the guest Wasm modules (quickjs) if (responseStdin === null) {
     const userError = new Error("Process killed by Prompt Cancellation");
     userError.user = true;